mesosphere/dcos-commons/tools/README.md

 Build/release tools:

-- **[ci_upload.py](#ci_uploadpy)**: Given a universe template and a set of build artifacts to be uploaded, creates a 'stub universe' package and uploads it along with the provided artifacts to a dev S3 bucket (ideally a directory with expiration configured to 7d or so).
+- **[publish_aws.py](#publish_awspy)**: Given a universe template and a set of build artifacts to be uploaded, creates a 'stub universe' package and uploads it along with the provided artifacts to a dev S3 bucket (ideally a directory with expiration configured to 7d or so).
+- **[publish_http.py](#publish_httppy)**: Given a universe template and a set of build artifacts to be uploaded, creates a 'stub universe' package and hosts it from a local HTTP server along with any provided artifacts.
 - **[release_builder.py](#release_builderpy)**: Given an uploaded stub universe URL and a version string, transfers the artifacts to a more permanent 'release' S3 bucket and creates a PR against [Universe](https://github.com/mesosphere/universe/).

 Test tools: